plone/plone.app.testing/plone/app/testing/helpers.rst

     ...             # Persist GenericSetup profile upgrade versions for easy rollback.
     ...             helpers.persist_profile_upgrade_versions(portal)
     ...
+    ...             # First register dummy default and uninstall profiles for plone.app.testing.
+    ...             # We will use this to test that after teardown the installed profile versions get reset.
+    ...             # We used to test this with plone.resource, but that is already installed by default, ...             # which makes it a pain to test with.
+    ...             from Products.GenericSetup.registry import _profile_registry
+    ...             from Products.GenericSetup.interfaces import EXTENSION
+    ...             # 'profile' points to a path with a metadata.xml so we can have a version.
+    ...             _profile_registry.registerProfile('default', u"Testing", u"", "profile", 'plone.app.testing', EXTENSION)
+    ...             _profile_registry.registerProfile('uninstall', u"Testing uninstall", u"", "profile", 'plone.app.testing', EXTENSION)
+    ...
     ...             # Push a new component registry so that ZCML registations ...             # and other global component registry changes are sandboxed ...             helpers.pushGlobalRegistry(portal)